Acacia catenulata

 Acacia catenulata is a species of flowering plant in the family Fabaceae and is endemic to some arid areas of Australia.
-It is tree with many short, horizontal branches, mostly glabrous branchlets, narrowly elliptic or oblong to linear phyllodes, spikes of yellow flowers, and thinly leathery to crusty pods up to 80 mm long and easily broken into short pieces.
+It is a tree with many short, horizontal branches, mostly glabrous branchlets, narrowly elliptic or oblong to linear phyllodes, spikes of yellow flowers, and thinly leathery to crusty pods up to 80 mm long and easily broken into short pieces.

 Description

 Acacia catenulata is tree that typically grows to a height of 15 m and sometimes has a deeply fluted trunk with many short horizontal branches.
 Its phyllodes are narrowly elliptic to oblong or linear, 30–110 mm long 3–8 mm wide and not rigid, the cenre vein sometimes the most pronounced.
 The flowers are borne in one or two spikes in axils on a peduncle2–7 mm long.
 The pods are thinly leathery to crusty, up to 80 mm long and 4–8 mm wide and breaking into segments each containing one seed.
 The seeds are oblong, 4–5 mm long and 2.0–2.5 mm wide.